-As packaging and branding designers our goal is to discover your consumer’s core motivational drivers and we do this by determining the gap, the tension and the dissonance between where your target customers’ current experience is on the level of identity, self-image, and values and where their ideal would be.
+As packaging designers our goal is to discover your consumer’s core motivational drivers and we do this by determining the gap, the tension and the dissonance between where your target customers’ current experience is on the level of identity, self-image, and values and where their ideal would be.

 Think “food porn!”

 Compelling packaging design is one which invites your target customers to bridge the gap and overcome their dissonance between who they are being and who they believe they should/could be.